Do you worry you’re not using Twitter properly?

 You’re not alone.
 Entrepreneurs, directors of marketing departments, and even writers have doubts about how to use Twitter.

-The good news is you can grow your Twitter followers slowly.
+The good news is that you can grow your Twitter followers slowly.

 You don’t have to spend money to buy followers just so your Twitter account can look good.
-That’s taking the easy way out which could cost you more money in the long run, or worse.
-You can damage your reputation.
+That’s taking the easy way out, which could cost you more money in the long run.
+Or worse, you could damage your reputation.
 Who wants to lose or spend more money and destroy their reputation at the same time?

 Not you, right?